When you're working hard towards your fitness and weight loss goals, it's all about tough workouts and cutting out all the unhealthy foods.

 You can mix milk or fruit juice with protein powder to make it taste better.
 Another alternative is to add some natural cooking flavors like vanilla essence to unflavored protein powder.

-If you're aiming to build muscle or improve your recovery times, then I would recommend Transparent Labs.
+If you're aiming to build muscle or improve your recovery times, then I would recommend Transparent Labs as the best tasting protein powder in the list.
 I have struggled to find a better option when it comes to quality and nutritional values.

 The company does live up to its name by only including valuable ingredients and being completely open about what's in it.